FilippVolodin/ReeePlayer/README.md

 - Download mediafiles from different sites
 - Watch video and audio files with two subtitles (by now, only external)
 - Change the playback speed without changing the tempo
-- Skips silent parts in real time
+- Skip, fast forward and volume down non-voice parts in real time
 - Quickly select and save video clips with text

 ## Social Network Links